dqops/dqo/docs/integrations/airflow/table-import-operator.md

 }
 ```

-When the task execution succeeds or not, the task instance in airflow will be marked as Success or Failed accordingly.
+When the task execution succeeds or not, the task instance in Airflow will be marked as Success or Failed accordingly.

 In this example the table has been imported with success, as present in the value of the status.
 The returned object in the response has a type of ImportTablesQueueJobResult.

-ImportTablesQueueJobResult includes:
+ImportTablesQueueJobResult include:

 - **job_id (DqoQueueJobId)**: Identifies a single job that was pushed to the job queue.
 - **result (ImportTablesResult)**: Result object returned from the "import tables" job.